watertruth/jekyll-now/_posts/2017-04-08-Herding in the stock market.md

+Chinese stock market exhibits a higher degree of herding effect than advanced markets.
 In Chinese stock market, the majority of the participants are individual traders rather than institutions.
-This is a key difference between Chinese market and advanced markets.
-Because of this, the Chinese market also exhibits a higher degree of herding effect.

 ![](https://raw.githubusercontent.com/watertruth/assets/master/Herd.jpg)